Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Constraint Learning for Control Tasks

-where $H$ and $b$ are Lipschitz continuous at $x^{*}\in\mathcal{C}$, and $H(x^{*})=H^{\T}(x^{*})$ is positive definite.
-If the width\footnote{See Appendix \ref{app:width} for the definition.} of a feasible set is strictly larger than zero, then, under Assumption \ref{assump2}, the policy $\phi(x)$ defined in \refeq{LIPQP} is unique and Lipschitz continuous with respect to the state at $x^{*}$. \end{proposition} \begin{proof} Slight modifications of {\cite[Theorem~1]{morris2013sufficient}} proves the proposition. \end{proof} To see an advantage of considering LDCBFs, we show that an LDCBF can be obtained systematically as described next.
+where $H$ and $b$ are Lipschitz continuous at $x^{*}\in\mathO$, and $H(x^{*})=H^{\T}(x^{*})$ is positive definite.
+If the width\footnote{See Appendix \ref{app:width} for the definition.} of a feasible set is strictly larger than zero, then under Assumption \ref{assump2}, the minimizers $\phi(x^{*})$ are unique and Lipschitz with respect to the state at $x^{*}$. \end{proposition} \begin{proof} Slight modifications of {\cite[Theorem~1]{morris2013sufficient}} proves the proposition. \end{proof} \begin{remark} Assumption \ref{assump2} is required for the constraints to be entirely expressed as the intersection of finite affine constraints. \end{remark} As such, through LDCBFs, global property (i.e., limited-duration safety) is ensured by constraining instantaneous control inputs.
+A benefit of considering LDCBFs is that one can systematically obtain it under mild conditions.